AntoineSavage/pizzascript/README.md

 # notice how (fac 5) and n were not evaluated, but quoted
 ```

-### Compiling function arguments with `'compile`
+### Decoding function arguments with `'decode`

-Compiling function arguments is the reverse operation of decompiling them.
-Compiling will first replace an identifier with its associated value, and then unquote said value as if it were a literal.
-Furthermore, decompiling a literal results in unquoting it.
+Decoding function arguments is the reverse operation of encoding them.
+Decoding will first replace an identifier with its associated value, and then unquote said value as if it were a literal.
+Furthermore, decoding a literal results in unquoting it.
 The resulting unquoted value is then evaluated.
 Errors may be raised by this process for various reasons (undefined identifier, malformed function call, etc)

-In other words, a function compiles its arguments in two different ways:
+In other words, a function decodes its arguments in two different ways:
 - quoted literals (ex: `()`, `0`, `""`, `''a`, `'a`, `['func ['x] 'x]`):
   - return the unquoted version of the literal (see below)